 No drug-drug interaction studies have been conducted with Mirena.

 Drugs or herbal products that induce enzymes, including CYP3A4, that metabolize progestins may decrease the serum concentrations of progestins.

-Some drugs or herbal products that may decrease the serum concentration of levonorgestrel include:
+Some drugs or herbal products that may decrease the serum concentration of LNG include: